Degrees and Certifications:

 Mrs. Sarah Bragwell

-I am so excited about joining HIS team as a 5th and 6th grade ELA teacher this year.
-I have served as a teacher at the elementary level, Library Media Specialist, and Reading Coach at F. E. Burleson Elementary for the past 14 years.
+I am so excited about being an ELA teacher in 5th and 6th grade this year.
+I have served as a teacher at the elementary level, a Library Media Specialist, and Reading Coach at F. E. Burleson Elementary for a combined 12 years.
+I worked as a second-grade teacher and multiage teacher at Woodmeade in Decatur for two years.
 I also hold an MSLE Therapy Level teaching certificate.
 I have a passion for teaching children to read and appreciate literature and writing!

 I have been teaching since 2000.
 I worked for two years in Decatur City at a wonderful school: Woodmeade Elementary.
-I decided to be a stay-at home mom until my children were in school and I never stopped teaching them as I was at home.
-Birth to 5 are some of the most crucial years for children to take those first steps in language acquisition to becoming readers even before beginning school.
+I decided to be a stay-at-home mom until my children were in school and I never stopped teaching them as I was at home.
+Birth to 5 is the most crucial time for children to take those first steps in language acquisition to become readers even before beginning school.
 I came back to teaching and was so fortunate to earn a position at F.E.
 Burleson Elementary in 2010.
-I have taught second and third grade while here and obtained my degree to be a Library Media Specialist in 2014.
-I served for 4 years as the Library Media Specialist and 3 years as the Reading Coach and now am in this wonderful teaching position.
-I recently completed my coursework in Instructional Leadership.
+I taught second and third grade for 7 years while there and obtained my degree to be a Library Media Specialist in 2014.
+I served for 4 years as the Library Media Specialist and 3 years as the Reading Coach and now I am in this wonderful teaching position.
+I recently completed my coursework and received my certification in Instructional Leadership to be certified to be a school administrator.

 There are so many people who play an important role in the lives of children throughout their school years.
 Next to a parent, who is the most influential to a child, teachers are one of the most crucial influences in the life of a child.
-Knowing the impact that teachers have, not only with academics, but personally, I strive to encourage and influence teachers to make decisions in order to have the greatest positive impact on kids for the better.
+Knowing the impact that teachers have, not only with academics but personally, I strive to encourage and influence teachers as well as remind myself to make decisions in order to have the greatest positive impact on kids.

 I believe that all children can learn in one way or another.
 With the right type of instruction, motivation, and encouragement, students can gain confidence to approach anything in order to learn and master the task.

 In my time away from school I love sewing, reading, crafting, learning and teaching new technology, spending time with my family, and Auburn football.
-I am married to Jonathan Bragwell (a third grade teacher at Athens Bible School and "Voice of the Hartselle Tigers").
-This will be his last year to serve in this capacity for Hartselle City Schools.
-We have two children, Ty and Terra.
+I am married to Jonathan Bragwell (a teacher at Athens Bible School and "Voice of Trojan Baseball").
+We have two children in college, Ty and Terra.

 I look forward to playing a part in your child's education while here at Hartselle Intermediate School.